Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 A middle class perspective

-Fauset’s work was sometimes criticized by her contemporaries for not being confrontational or activist.
-Though she did touch on themes of passing in her work, the novels were rooted in the kind of middle class upbringing she was familiar with.
-In a February, 1984 interview in the Philadelphia Inquirer her brother Arthur recalled:
+Her work was sometimes criticized by her contemporaries for not being confrontational or activist.
+Though she did touch on themes of passing and racial bias in her work, the novels were rooted in the kind of middle-class upbringing with which she was familiar.
+In a February, 1984 interview in the Philadelphia Inquirer her half-brother, anthropologist Arthur Huff Fauset recalled:

-Still, the Philadelphia Inquirer article observed, Fauset was far from complacent:
+Still, the Philadelphia Inquirer article observed, she was far from complacent:

 “For all her advantages and academic opportunities, Fauset early on developed a burning social conscience, a passionate anger about the lives most Blacks had to lead, that was as much a part of her writing as the middle-class characters she used as vehicles to denounce the racism blacks struggled against.
 And behind the bourgeois conventions … was a personal experience that lent her writing an authenticity that few chose — or wanted — to acknowledge.”